 This post was meant for Tuesday — apologies for the delay!

-The CNN/YouTube Democratic presidential debate Monday night included questions from women about gay marriage, race, healthcare and — — whether the candidates had ever talked to their children about sex education, using medically accurate and age-appropriate education.
+The CNN/YouTube Democratic presidential debate Monday night included questions from women about gay marriage, race, healthcare and — from a Planned Parenthood staffer — whether the candidates had ever talked to their children about sex education, using medically accurate and age-appropriate education.

-They were terrific — and though I very much enjoyed the format, ultimately I agree with that “over all, the evening turned out to be a showcase for video-savvy viewers, not a showdown between candidates.”
+They were terrific — and though I very much enjoyed the format, ultimately I agree with Alessandra Stanley’s point that “over all, the evening turned out to be a showcase for video-savvy viewers, not a showdown between candidates.”
 With few exceptions, the candidates delivered overly safe, polished responses.

-The blog Real Women, Real Voices and discovered that “of the 39 viewer-submitted questions aired by CNN, 30 featured men speaking and only 12 featured women.
+The blog Real Women, Real Voices did the numbers and discovered that “of the 39 viewer-submitted questions aired by CNN, 30 featured men speaking and only 12 featured women.
 (One question, #33 showed four clips, two women and two men.)”

-The also links to the video for each question.
+The post also links to the video for each question.